 Customer Help and Support

-As part of any of the Shopify subscription plans, you will receive impeccable customer support and help when using the platform.
+As part of all Shopify subscription plans, you will receive impeccable customer support and help when using the platform.
 Shopify offers helpful 24/7 live chat, phone, and email support.
-It also has an extensive Shopify Help Center with the answers to most of the questions or problems you may be having with the setting up or management of your site.
+It also has an extensive Shopify Help Center with the answers to most of the questions or problems you may have with setting up or managing your site.

-If you decide to subscribe to the premium Shopify Plus plan, you will be assigned a designated merchant success manager who will support and guide you continuously as you build and run your online theme store and business.
+Suppose you decide to subscribe to the premium Shopify Plus plan.
+In that case, you will be assigned a designated merchant success manager who will support and guide you continuously as you build and run your online theme store and business.